Top Trend for Hair Loss – PRP Therapy

 The Hair Restoration industry has discovered the positive benefits of this form of regenerative medicine.
 Platelets are small disk-shaped cells within your blood that are rich with high concentrations of several growth factors.
 The platelets can be thought of the “quarterbacks” of the healing processes in your body.
 They can encourage the healing response, and play a vital role in healing by releasing multiple growth factors (found within the platelet rich plasma).

-PRP for HAIR LOSS is especially beneficial, in conjunction with other non-surgical treatments, in young men, and in females with early stages of hair loss.
-For men under 35, there is a significant chance that the rate of hair loss slows down dramatically, and in some cases, the follicle produces hairs with larger hair shaft diameters, and thus it appears as though the hair has grown back.
+PRP Therapy for Hair Loss can be especially beneficial, in conjunction with FUE Hair Transplantation and is also often suggested for men under 35.
+There is a chance that the rate of hair loss slows down, and in some cases, the follicle produces hairs with larger hair shaft diameters, and thus it appears as though the hair has grown back.

 What about Traction Alopecia?
 Can PRP Therapy help?

-Traction Alopecia is a significant cause for hair loss in African American women and also in white males that bought into the man ponytail and man bun trend.
-Traction Alopecia is hair loss caused by tight hair styles and constant pulling on the hair follicles.
+Traction Alopecia is a cause of hair loss in women (men) wearing tight hairstyles and weave over an extended period of time.
+Traction Alopecia is caused by constant pulling on the hair follicles.
 This can cause permanent damage to the hair follicles.
-Sometimes PRP can help stimulate those dormant hair follicles and cause them to grow healthy hair again.
-If the PRP is not effective, Dr. Slater and his team of Hair technicians can evaluate if the Neograft hair transplant is an option.
+Sometimes PRP Therapy can help stimulate those dormant hair follicles and cause them to grow healthy hair again.
+If the PRP Therapy is not effective even after multiple treatments, Dr. Slater will re-evaluate the patient and may suggest FUE hair restoration as an option.
 This decision depends largely on the donor site.
-If the hair follicles on the back of the head were not damaged and contain good density, NeoGraft Hair Transplant could be the answer.
-To read more about NeoGraft Hair Restoration click here.
+If the hair follicles on the back of the head were not damaged and contain good density, the FUE Hair Transplant could be the answer.
+FUE Hair Restoration is offered at Buckhead Hair Restoration, also known as ATL Hair Clinic.

 PRP Therapy & Hair Transplant

-The PRP can be included as a part of the NeoGraft hair restoration procedure as it is exceptionally good at helping the new grafts heal into their new location.
+The PRP can be included as a part of the FUE hair restoration procedure as it is exceptionally good at helping the new grafts heal into their new location.
 Medical studies have consistently shown that this additional treatment increases the growth and density of the transplanted hair.
 The PRP acts in a manner, not unlike fertilizer for your lawn.
-When used in conjunction with the NeoGraft hair restoration procedure, the PRP is injected virtually pain free and injected just under the skin where the new hair grafts are going to be placed, this takes place several weeks prior to the scheduled Hair Transplant, so that when the grafts are placed, a higher-than-normal level of the body’s “Own Healing Cells” (Growth-Factors) are present in the skin, which greatly enhances the graft yield, hair density, and final cosmetic appearance.
+When used in conjunction with FUE hair restoration PRP is injected several weeks prior to the scheduled Hair Transplant, so that when the grafts are placed, a higher-than-normal level of the body’s “Own Healing Cells” (Growth-Factors) are present, which can enhance the graft yield, hair density, and final cosmetic appearance.

 How Does PRP Therapy Work?